thingsboard/thingsboard.github.io/docs/user-guide/install/docker-windows.md

 * TOC
 {:toc}

-This guide will help you to install and start Thingsboard using Docker on Windows.
+This guide will help you to install and start ThingsBoard using Docker on Windows.

 ## Installation steps